17rohith29/Scheduling-Algorithms/README.md

 We will also go over other similar research paper in the literature review (Prior Research on Related Algorithms).
 <br>

-## Below Are two graphs that represent the real world time of the three algorithms
+## Below Are two graphs that represent the real world times of the three main algorithms
 <img src = "Plot Images/ImprovedVsNaive.png">
 <img src = "Plot Images/ImprovedVsOptimal.png">